-Development of programming in ITSM was recommended as the result of both the internal department's academic program review process and by the college's industry advisory board.
-This certificate will provide a clear pathway for students to directly enter the field of information technology or transfer to an associate degree and ultimately to a four-year degree in a wide range of majors.
+Development of programming in cloud computing was recommended as the result of both the internal department's academic program review process and by the college's industry advisory board.
+This degree will provide a clear pathway for students to enter the field of cloud computing.
+This program will adequately prepare students to complete an associate degree and ultimately transfer to a four-year institution in a wide range of majors (cloud computing, computer science, information systems, etc.) but also allow access and entry into the workforce in a variety of settings.